Low Intensity Farming System Confirmation Form

 1. Is your property greater than 10 ha?

-- If your property is 4 ha or less and is not operated as part of a larger farming enterprise it is exempt from the requirements of the Tukituki Plan relating to farm plans, so you do not need to complete a farm plan nor do you need to complete and submit this form.
+- If your property is less than 4 ha and is not operated as part of a larger farming enterprise it is exempt from the requirements of the Tukituki Plan relating to farm plans, so you do not need to complete a farm plan nor do you need to complete and submit this form.

 - The size of your property is considered to be the legal area stated on your title.
 It is not the effective area, nor are areas of land covered by lakes, ponds, streams etc excluded.